terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 - Administrator role on All Account Management services
 - Administrator role on All Identity and Access enabled services

+You can use the IBM provided [IAM Access Group Terraform Module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group) to configure `deployers` and `watsonx admins` access groups and add members to them.

 <!-- NO PERMISSIONS FOR MODULE
 If no permissions are required for the module, uncomment the following statement instead the previous block.